This is a combination of two soap batches: Almond Cybilla Confetti Goat Milk (3 lb) and Almond Mocha Latte Goat Milk (1 lb).

 Cutting into this, the slices were very beige and got darker than I expected.

 16 oz of confetti (by weight) in a 3 lb (52 oz) loaf is too much.
 I think half of that amount (or maybe one-third) would be better.
 (I hope that this soap will stay together when using it – it feels really solid, so I trust it will.)
-If anyone has had any experience using & making confetti soap, I would love to hear your thoughts on this.

 I’m really surprised that the Almond Cybilla got so dark (it has darkened even more since photographing).
 In my test bar it stayed a cream color.
 I don’t think the mica oil design on top really matches the inside colors that much, so maybe some confetti on top would have looked better.
 I also think that the confetti would pop more with a lighter background – a white or cream.